 The Scarpa Vapor V falls into the all-arounder category.
 Their downturned shape excels in the realm of steep climbing, and they also have a softness underfoot that, if sized bigger, make these shoes great for long days.
 We wore these shoes on everything from steep limestone sport climbing to smeary sandstone bouldering.
-If sized up a bit, the Vapor V is excellent for long free climbing routes, where comfort and technical proficiency are key.The Vapor V is not the most sensitive edging shoe we tested, but over time, we got used to their feel, and felt comfortable on vertical terrain.
-The updated version of the Vapor V has a tighter heel cup and an upper that is entirely synthetic; this means that the shoe fits more tightly overall and doesn't stretch out as much over time.
+If sized up a bit, the Vapor V is excellent for long free climbing routes, where comfort and technical proficiency are key.The Vapor V is not the most sensitive edging shoe we tested, but over time, we got used to their feel and felt comfortable on vertical terrain.
+The updated version has a tighter heel cup and an upper that is entirely synthetic; this means that the shoe fits more tightly overall and doesn't stretch out as much over time.
 The heel is a little too small for our foot shape, which makes heel hooking a bit challenging.

 Scarpa Vapor V - Women's Review

 Compare prices at 3 resellers Pros: Well padded tongue, easy to take on and off, breathable

 Cons: Lacks sensitivity, not the best for edging